Carrie Fisher: 2000s

 Fisher wrote and performed in her one-woman play Wishful Drinking at the Geffen Playhouse in Los Angeles from November 2006 to January 2007.
 Her show then played throughout 2008 at the Berkeley Repertory Theater, San Jose, the Hartford Stage, the Arena Stage and Boston.
 Fisher published her autobiographical book, also titled Wishful Drinking, based on her successful play in December 2008 and embarked on a media tour.
 In 2009, Fisher returned to the stage with her play at the Seattle Repertory Theatre.
 Wishful Drinking then opened on Broadway in New York at Studio 54 and played an extended run from October 2009 until January 2010.
 In December 2009, Fisher's audiobook recording of Wishful Drinking earned her a nomination for a 2009 Grammy Award in the Best Spoken Word Album category.

 Fisher joined Turner Classic Movies host Robert Osborne on Saturday evenings in 2007 for The Essentials with informative and entertaining conversation on Hollywood's best films.
 She guest-starred in the episode titled "Sex and Another City" from season 3 of Sex and the City with Sarah Jessica Parker.
 On October 25, 2007, Fisher guest-starred as Rosemary Howard on the second-season episode of 30 Rock called "Rosemary's Baby", for which she received an Emmy Award nomination.
 On April 28, 2008, she was a guest on Deal or No Deal.
 In 2008, she also had a cameo as a doctor in the Star Wars-related comedy Fanboys.

+When asked if she was still working as a script doctor in December 2008, she said: "I haven't done it for a few years.
+I did it for many years, and then younger people came to do it and I started to do new things.
+It was a long, very lucrative episode of my life.
+But it's complicated to do that.
+Now it's all changed, actually.
+Now in order to get a rewrite job, you have to submit your notes for your ideas on how to fix the script.
+So they can get all the notes from all the different writers, keep the notes and not hire you.
+That's free work and that's what I always call life-wasting events."